AmineS530/Libft.a/README.md

 # What will you find here exactly?
 	This project consist of 43 functions and their header file and finally the Makefile.

-# What are theses functions and what their use?
+# What are these functions and what's their use?
 	//to do